 Skip to main content

-Sea Turtle Migration Research - Laboratory
+Sea Turtle Migration and Ecology (St. Petersburg) - Laboratory

 Internships require a minimum three-month commitment.
 Starting and ending dates are flexible.
 Applicants should be available to work 15-20 hours per week.

-• Prior laboratory experience is preferred but not required
+• Prior laboratory experience is preferred but not required.

 If you are interested in applying for an internship with the Fish and Wildlife Research Institute, the following information is required:

-• A cover letter describing the internship you are applying for; area(s) of academic/research interest; and the dates, days, and hours of availability
+• A cover letter describing the internship you are applying for; area(s) of academic/research interest; and the dates, days, and hours of availability.

-• A résumé (or curriculum vitae) describing your relevant training and experience
+• A résumé (or curriculum vitae) describing your relevant training and experience.

-• Current academic transcripts
+• Current academic transcripts.

 • Names and contacts for three references.